Links to site contents...

-Are your Deed Polls accepted by the UK Identity and Passport Service?
+Are your Deed Polls accepted by HM Passport Office?

 Yes, our Deed Polls are accepted.
 In fact, if you

-call the passport office they will give you our details.
+call the passport office they will probably give you our details.
 If you wish to

-confirm this, you can telephone the UK Identity & Passport Service's 24
+confirm this, you can telephone the passport office's 24

 hour Adviceline on 0300 222 0000.